uelichueli/swiyu-admin-ch.github.io/_cookbooks/onboarding-base-and-trust-registry.md

 ###### DID Log Content

-⚙️ The did generated in this step will be referenced as ISSUER\_ID or VERIFIER\_DID
+⚙️ The DID generated in this step will be referenced as ISSUER_ID or VERIFIER_DID

 The generated DID log content should look similiar as shown below.
 After creation, it consists of a single, albeit lengthy, line.